festeh/goals/backend/cmd/audio-cli/README.md

 # Audio Recording and Transcription CLI

-A standalone command-line tool that records audio and transcribes it directly using the ElevenLabs Speech-to-Text API.
+A standalone command-line tool that records audio and transcribes it using the same ElevenLabs Speech-to-Text logic as the backend server.

 ## Prerequisites